Pathways to Politics for Women

 Pathways to Politics has a practical, experiential format, supporting active participation through workshops, case studies, panel discussions, Q&As and networking opportunities.

-Our program curriculum is overseen by Academic Coordinator Dr Lisa Carson, Lecturer in Public Leadership & Diversity in the Melbourne School of Government, and is comprised of 10 modules across themes including:
+Our program curriculum is comprised of 10 modules across themes including:

 - Articulating your political vision